-U.S. territories are islands under the jurisdiction of the United States which are not States of the United States.
-U.S. possessions can be divided into two groups:
+U.S. territories, or possessions, are islands under the jurisdiction of the United States which are not States of the United States.
+U.S. territories can be divided into two groups:

 - Those that have their own governments and their own tax systems (Puerto Rico, U.S. Virgin Islands, Guam, American Samoa, and The Commonwealth of the Northern Mariana Islands), and